Museum education officers create and deliver a varied, dynamic and informative programme of museum education for adults and children

 What to expect

 • The working environment varies depending on the type of museum.
 You may be based either in a single museum or centrally to cover a variety of local provisions.
+The latter could mean working for a museum group, which has responsibility for multiple museums or organisations with separate sites.
 In either case, local travel for outreach work or to attend meetings and exhibitions is common.

 • Depending on the size of the museum or gallery, you may be the only education officer or work as part of an education or learning team.